MichaelAdekola/demyst-coding-challenge/README.md

 ### How to Run

-For detailed instructions on how to run this part of the project, refer to the [README.md](data-processing/README.md) in the `data-processing` directory.
+For detailed instructions on how to run this part of the project, refer to the [README.md](data_processing/README.md) in the `data_processing` directory.

 ## License